-The importance of a good grip cannot be understated.
-Too strong or too weak and you’ll find it difficult to square the clubface up at impact, which can lead to a succession of hooks and slices.
-Here, we take a look at certain checkpoints to help you on your way to the perfect golf grip.
+The importance of a perfect golf grip cannot be understated.
+If you have a strong golf grip or one that's too weak, you'll find it difficult to square the clubface up at impact, which can lead to hooks and slices.
+In the video and article below, Golf Monthly Top 50 Coach Kristian Baker presents his guide to the perfect golf grip...

-It’s a part of the game where personal preference can take over but we’re going to focus on keeping it neutral and the steps you need to take to get there.
+When thinking about how you grip a golf club, it is important to say that this is a part of the game where personal preference can take over but there are also some key fundamentals that will ensure both hands work effectively together.
+So we're going to focus on finding a neutral golf grip (to help you find a straight ball flight) and the steps you need to take to get there.

 The first thing to do is analyse how the left hand (right for left-handers) sits on the grip - you want it to be in the fingers.
 If it isn't, set the club on the ground with the face pointing towards the target and the toe raised slightly off the ground.